-Oil pulling is part of the Ayurvedic tradition of holistic medicine.
-Basically, you gargle with oil three times a day.
+Oil pulling benefits oral hygiene, but other parts of the body see an improvement too.
+It’s a simple Ayurvedic practice where you gargle with oil three times a day.
 It’s called pulling because you need to pull it through your teeth.
 There are a few theories on the way that oil pulling works.
 Some say that the movement massages and stimulates the sublingual muscles to excrete toxins stored up in the body.
 Others say that the production of saliva is the catalyst for the body to excrete toxins.

 I came across this charming albeit uninformative video about oil pulling, and it got me curious.
 I’d never heard of oil pulling so after a little research, I found opinions split about 50/50 whether it is effective at all.

 The type of oil is also something to keep in mind.
 Sunflower and sesame seed are the recommended oils to use.
 Cold pressed oils are the highly desirable, refined oils are required.

 Oil pulling has been purported to effectively treat gingivitis and whiten teeth.
 Also, skin conditions such as eczema and acne have been reported to improve after sustained use.
 Reports of lowered blood pressure, cholesterol, and even diminished migraines have been attributed to the practice of oil pulling.

 The procedure is quite simple.
 Take a tablespoon of oil into the mouth on an empty stomach.
 Swish the oil in your mouth much as you would mouthwash being careful not to swallow the oil.
 Swallowing a minute amount is not a problem.